KeunwooPark/DeepFisheyeDataset/README.md

 - [Download](https://drive.google.com/file/d/1_6ouKI9XOyDXLCAlGkvPwQO_5BMDQkDz/view?usp=sharing)

 ## DeepFisheye Real Dataset
-Real dataset comprises fisheye color images and 3D joint data.
+Real dataset is composed of fisheye color images and 3D joint data.
 The images were captured from a machine vision camera (FLIR CM3-U3-13Y3C-CS) and joint data were collected with a Leap Motion device.
 We collected 42,000 images from four participants.

 This dataset is just for fine-tunning a network.
 You have to use the synthetic dataset for basic training.